James Khuri Announces his Upcoming Investment in Healthcare Real Estate to Create Technologically Advanced Facilities.

 He has a clear vision for what he wants to achieve in this new market and is already making moves to invest in a new way for people to visit medical centers.

 During the peak months and outbreaks of COVID-19, hospitals had to turn patients away because there was simply not enough room to treat everyone.
 During this time, all spaces in hospitals were transformed into COVID-19-infected units.
-Ventilators and PPE supplies were in shortage, Covid-test kits were very limited, and Covid-19 patients overran medical centers.
-This shined a light on the healthcare system in the United States.
+Ventilators and PPE supplies were in shortage, Covid-test kits were very limited, and Covid-19 patients overran medical centers in the United States.
 People facing health problems not related to COVID-19 were being turned away due to the possibility of exposure.

 The pandemic is becoming manageable now that vaccines have been administered and hospitalizations have decreased.
 This does not alleviate what the past two years entailed, hyper-aware of their health and are aware that change is needed to provide more accessibility.
 Health, healthcare, and medical spaces are top priority in the world right now.
 James Khuri notices this and is investing in developing modern, up-to-date spaces.